 A high-speed internet network system can check service status 24 hours a day, and wireless Internet is available 24 hours a day.
-The university has installed many signal distribution points for MJU_WLAN, MJU_WLAN_Plus, and Eduroam, which are modern wireless access points.
-They are comprehensive points that can distribute signals throughout every building area to provide various services, such as information, search services and reviewing courses for students, including the student dormitory buildings.
-There are 839 wireless service points on the campus.
+The university has installed many signal distribution points for MJU_WLAN, MJU_WLAN_Plus and Eduroam, a modern wireless access point.
+They are comprehensive points that can distribute signals thorough every building area to provide various services, such as information, search services and reviewing courses for students, including the student dormitory buildings.
+There are 739 wireless service points on the campus.